 3.4 Publication guidelines: In their publications, work products, or other outputs, the Thematic groups follow the publication guidelines in effect.

 3.5 MyData Global has the right to use the name, group-specific branding, outputs, and any other material produced by the Thematic group in its communications and marketing and other activities that further the purpose of MyData Global.

 3.6 Thematic groups must always have a Leadership Team of MyData Global members.
-This team will consist of at least two (2) members who are either individual members or representatives authorised by an organisational member.
+This team will consist of at least three (3) members (either individual members or representatives authorised by an organisational member), of whom at least two (2) hold different organisational affiliations (if applicable).
 The leadership team is accountable and responsible to MyData Global for all activities of the Thematic group.

 3.7 The Thematic group must keep MyData Global adequately informed of its activities.
-The standard approach for this is to run the activities in open channels and open calls using the general tools of MyData Global and to actively inform responsible MyData Global staff members of any upcoming relevant events, actions or decisions.
-The communication tools and practices shall be defined in the Thematic group Charter.
+The standard approach for this is to run the activities in open channels and open calls using the available tools of MyData Global and to actively inform responsible MyData Global staff members of any upcoming relevant events, actions or decisions.
+The communication tools and practices are defined in the Thematic group Charter.

 4.2 A Thematic group can be closed by request from the group’s Leadership Team confirming that appropriate measures have been taken to offer other Thematic group participants the opportunity to step up as the successive Leadership Team, and that these efforts have been unsuccessful.

 5.1 These internal regulations may be updated as needed in the association’s general meetings.
-Thematic groups are expected to acquaint themselves with updated versions soon after these are approved by the general meeting.
+Thematic groups are expected to acquaint themselves with updated versions soon after the general meeting approves these.

 1 MyData Global Bylaws (https://mydata.org/bylaws) define the purpose of the association (Article 2.1 Purpose) and the means of establishing Internal Regulations that supplement the Bylaws (Article 9.1 Internal Regulations)